hummingbot/hummingbot-site/docs/blog/posts/2021-01-hummingbot-vs-haasbot/index.md

 and the bot navigation is quite self-explanatory.
 However, the technical side of Haasbot will be difficult for newbies as they will need more time to understand the Haasbot configurations and process.
-Haasbot does have 24/7/365 support but quite slow in response, and the documentation on its market making features is very basic and limited, see [here](https://help.haasonline.com/docs/custom-trade-bots/market-making-bot).
+Haasbot does have 24/7/365 support but quite slow in response, and the documentation on its market making features is very basic and limited
+.
 Although Hummingbot is technical as well, we have extensive documentation and tutorial videos for users to test it out and what’s more, you can get instant 24/7/365 support through [Discord](https://discord.hummingbot.io).